robbert-harms/ybe/README.rst

     - text_only:
         id: q4
-        text: |-
+        text: !markdown |-
-            Since "text" is short for "text_markdown",
-            you can use Markdown syntax to markup your document.
+            This text is prefixed with !markdown, meaning you can use Markdown syntax to markup your document.

             For example: